jsc-repo/django-social/README.md

 # django-social

-light twitter clone
+Light twitter clone where users can sign up/login and can add/edit/delete their tweets.
+User can also view other user's tweets and like/unlike their posts.
+There is also a follower system implemented as well.

 1. Clone repository